Pearls Before Swine by Stephan Pastis for September 22, 2023

 62. Avocado

-blindavocado Premium Member about 1 year ago
+blindavocado Premium Member over 1 year ago

 I don’t think political persecutions count